Nicolas-Reyland/pemog/README.md

 ⚠️ This is still under developpment (please do not use yet) ⚠️

 The goal of **pemog** is to generate big portions of code based on python code, when rewriting a python module in another language.
-For now, the only supported language for extension modules is C. The python implementation should be CPython.
+For now, the only supported language for extension modules is C.

 For now, only empty functions can be generated, based on a very simply formatted input file.